trissve/Cpp-programs/README.md

 # Cpp-programs
 This repository holds a few of many programs I've written for my programming classes over the past year.
-I tried to describe them as much as I could.
+As far as possible I've add some comments and descriptions to code.